Haiti Diabetes Camp

-Our CMO, Neal Kaufman, recently visited diabetes clinics across Haiti – read his story.
+Our CMO, Neal Kaufman, recently visited diabetes clinics across Haiti – read his story below.

 We landed in Port au Prince, Haiti from Atlanta and the minute we stepped off the plane, we entered Haitian time – a separate time zone where everyone is late, everything takes longer, and anything you do is harder than you imagined.